hyperdriveguy/deseret-crystal-old/README.md

 Unused maps have been removed.
 Unused sprite animations have been removed.
 Unused trainers have been removed.
+Remnants of support for non-GBC consoles have been removed.
 Probably more.

 There's a few exceptions to some of the rules: